Dog Dental Health

 Their dog gets more energetic — picking up toys they hadn't touched in months.
 Because when the mouth stops hurting, they come back to themselves.

-"I honestly thought it was just age.
+"I thought it was just age.
 Turns out it was her mouth.
 By week three she was bringing me her rope toy again — hadn't seen that in months."

 "The yawn-in-your-face smell is what got me to try it.
 Two weeks in and it's completely different.
 A few sprays, done."

-It only takes a few sprays once a day.
+A few sprays once a day.
 No toothbrush.
 No cleaning under anesthesia.
 Just the daily habit that replaces brushing — and the dog who slowly comes back to themselves.

 30,000 dog parents have already started.
 Today's a good day to be next.